 The collection’s primary function is to support research and teaching programs in international relations, international affairs, and international studies at Yale University.
 The Whitney and Betty MacMillan Center for International and Area Studies at Yale encourages and coordinates teaching and research in these fields.
 The MacMillan Center offers seven undergraduate majors (six focused on world regions) and three regionally-focused master’s degree programs.
 It also has numerous interdisciplinary faculty councils, centers, committees, and programs.
-The Jackson Institute for Global Affairs, which opened in Fall 2010, is the home of the university’s master’s degree in Global Affairs (prior to Fall 2013, the M.A. in International Relations) and undergraduate major in Global Affairs.
+The Jackson School for Global Affairs is the home of the university’s master’s degree in Global Affairs (prior to Fall 2013, the M.A. in International Relations) and undergraduate major in Global Affairs.

 “International relations,” “international affairs,” and “international studies” are terms with distinctive disciplinary definitions.
 For the purposes of this collection development statement, “international relations” is interpreted broadly, but intersects most closely with political science.
 “Area studies,” which is also encompassed at the MacMillan Center, is more broadly interdisciplinary.
 Within Yale University Library, Area Studies librarians in the Department of Area Studies and Humanities Research Support have regional/country specific collecting responsibilities for relevant disciplines (history, art, sociology, economics, political science, etc.).
 “Area studies” is therefore not included in this collection development policy statement as either a subset or an intersection with international relations.

 All aspects of international relations are represented in the Yale Library’s collection, including theory and research methodology; diplomacy; international, intergovernmental, and nongovernmental organizations; and peace, conflict, and security.